MENU

 In order to achieve our goal of zero occupational accidents every year, we have set the following specific initiatives.

-Thorough awareness of the Group's basic safety policy
+1. Thorough awareness of the Group's basic safety policy

-Continued development of occupational safety management activity leaders
+2. Continued development of occupational safety management activity leaders

-Raise safety and health awareness among colleagues
+3. Raise safety and health awareness among colleagues

 Promotion structure

-Based on the above policy, the Group has established a Group Safety and Health Committee, chaired by the Representative Director.
 The Group Safety and Health Committee requires each base and group company to report on their safety and health activities every six months in order to identify safety risks.
 The committee also compiles case studies and safety-related activities, and disseminates and shares them among each base and group company.
 In addition, training sessions on the Industrial Safety and Health Act are held to develop leaders who will be responsible for safety and health activities.

 Initiatives

-Our group implements safety and health activities at each base and group company in line with their respective business activities.
-In addition, we use risk checklists to evaluate the workplace environment, education, management systems, etc. related to safety and health.
-In fiscal 2024, we held six training sessions on occupational safety, with a total of more than 105 participants.
-Furthermore, we strive to raise safety and health awareness among all group members through measures such as presenting a best practice award and voting for the Group's safety and health slogan at the annual Group General Meeting.
-In the event of a workplace accident, the safety and health manager at each base and Group company is required to report the accident to the Group Safety and Health Committee using a prescribed form.
-The Chairperson of the Group Safety and Health Committee may then establish an Accident Investigation Committee to investigate the cause of the workplace accident and develop measures to prevent recurrence.
-Through these efforts, we strive to prevent accidents by regularly assessing the occupational safety and health risks of existing businesses and making continuous improvements.
-In addition, we incorporate training on occupational safety and health into the training given to new employees every year when they join the company, in order to deepen understanding and raise awareness.
+Furthermore, we strive to improve the safety and health awareness of all group members by implementing measures such as awarding best practice prizes and holding votes for the group's safety and health slogan at our group's general meetings as needed.
+In the event of a work-related accident, the safety and health manager at each location and group company is required to report it to the Group Safety and Health Committee using a prescribed form.
+Subsequently, the Group Safety and Health Committee Chairperson may establish an accident investigation committee to investigate the cause of the accident and formulate measures to prevent recurrence.
+Through these efforts, we strive to prevent accidents by regularly assessing the risks of occupational safety and health in our existing businesses and continuously improving them.

 * This also applies to employees of group companies and partner companies who are absent from work for one day or more due to an accident.

-FY2023: 2 projects
+• FY2023: 2 projects

-2024: 7 projects
+• 2024: 7 projects

 With the Group Safety and Health Committee at the helm, we are working to improve the situation by investigating why the accident occurred and considering and implementing measures to prevent recurrence.